|

 Photograph Collection, 1976

-1 copy print: b&w: 5 x 8
+1 B/W copy print: 5 x 8

 SWCPC 635

 Image is of a fortieth wedding anniversary portrait.
-Winnie Pate was
+Winnie Pate was born in

 Patterson, Paul